 The pre-sale renovation consult is the first step you can take to discovering whether renovations will increase the value of your home.

-I aim to provide as much value as possible during this free process before we decide to officially work together.
+I aim to provide as much value as possible during this process before we decide to officially work together.

-If this sounds like something you could benefit from & you’re in the Sydney area, please schedule a free consult here.
+If this sounds like something you could benefit from & you’re in the Sydney area, please schedule a consult here.

 I look forward to meeting you and helping you maximise your home’s potential!